-At level 3, we mainly hold Equity instruments at fair value through profit or loss, provisional debt securities of financial trusts and corporate bonds.
-As of December 31, 2021, instruments measured as level 3 mainly included equity instruments at fair value through profit or loss that comprised Prisma Medios de Pago SA.
-During 2022, all remaining shares held in Prisma were transferred (see notes 12 and 13 to our audited consolidated financial statements as of December 31, 2022 and 2021).
+At level 3, we mainly hold Equity instruments at fair value through profit or loss, provisional debt securities of financial trusts and corporate bonds (see Note 13 to our audited consolidated financial statements).

 Management is in charge of developing, reviewing, approving and monitoring the key model inputs, critical valuation assumptions and proposed discount rates utilized for the valuation of Level 3 instruments.
 In addition, the management is also in charge of monitoring the changes in fair values of Level 3 instruments from period to period.